Packaging and the Environment

 No discussion regarding packaging and waste can escape a few facts and figures.
 According to Waste Online, the UK generates 434 million tonnes of waste annually.
 Some 30 million tonnes is household waste of which 7% consists of plastic.
 The plastic within household waste splits down into 4% dense plastics and 3% plastic films.
 About 8% of plastic is currently recycled and 7% goes to incineration.
 Therefore, a total of 765,000 tonnes goes into landfill.
 To put this into comparison, 2%, or 600,000 tonnes of waste are used, disposable nappies or diapers.

-It is worth answering the question why we package products in the first place.
+It is worth answering the question of why we package products in the first place.
 To protect the product, to increase the shelf life and to ensure the integrity of the product contained within are all important considerations.
 A good argument can even be put for wrapping cucumbers, whereby according to Sarah Miloudi in her article Unwrapping the Case for Packaging shelf life can be extended by up to 4 times.

 JoAnn R. Hines, a.k.a 'the Packaging Diva' makes the point in her blog about the Tylenol contamination scare in the early eighties.
 Very few people today realise that this post production contamination disaster spawned the entire shrink sleeve and tamper evident labelling industry because inadequate packaging was literally putting people's lives at risk.

 However, products are also packaged for marketing reasons.
 I agree with Jeffri L. Epps who, in his presentation Packaging should be a Forethought for your Product, argues that 'The Package is the Product'.
 He reasons that the presentation of a product is the key reason for its success or failure.
 There is little point in going to the expense and effort of developing a new product and bringing it to market unless it is given the best chance of success by being appropriately packaged.